hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/LaunchMachine.md

 **7. Plugins**

-External system integrations in OMS are referred to as plugins.
-If your instance incorporates integrations with external systems, kindly include these plugins here.
-Each instance utilizes specific plugins based on its integrations.
+External system integrations are referred to as plugins.
+If your instance incorporates integrations with external systems, include those plugins here.
 To identify the current versions of the plugins for deployment, please refer to the [OMS 1.0 Releases documentation](https://docs.google.com/document/d/1lfvjpqBiE__1fsCjq7VvQSSXjdRLVZg86zJIXDDK-zc/edit#heading=h.djn7rcq0batn) and locate the relevant plugin information.

 ***You're now prepared to build your machine; simply click the build function.***